An overview

 It is important to note that only cleaning operations that are explicitly defined will be performed.

-In the following chunk, we define a set of cleaning operations that we want to perform on the input data.
+The below code chunk shows how to define a set of cleaning operations that we want to perform on the input data.

 # PARAMETERS FOR REPLACING MISSING VALUES WITH NA